encodis/mokuwiki/README.md

 ```

-Then MokuWiki will create two files in the target folder.
-Based on their titles these will become `page_one.md` and `page_two.md` in the target folder.
+then MokuWiki will create two files in the target folder.
+Based on their titles these will be `page_one.md` and `page_two.md` in the target folder.
 The page link directives (the double square brackets) will become, in `page_two.md` for example:

 ```
 ---